osintguardian/advertisements-abuse-report/README.md

 # illegal or suspicious content
 This repository will also be useful to search for domains related to adverts providers, this will be useful to make a report about a suspicious website related to malware, revenge porn, child sexualization and child sexual abuse material (CSAM)

+The purpose of this repository is to spread the domains of ad providers and make them public, to recognize the ad companies and warn them about illegal activities of their clients, this to attack the financing of organized crime related to child pornography.

 [how to track domains related to ad providers on any website](https://github.com/claudia0x0/advertisements-abuse-report/blob/main/tutorial.md)

 ## Exoclick
 Websites that use Exoclick monetization service use the following URLs and scripts on their websites, which means that seeing this is a way of verifying that a website uses Exoclick service.